dheijl/AlchitryAuTests/IO_experiments/README.md

 - use the left/right button to select the next/previous digit in a or b
 - use the center button to advance state: enter a => enter b => show sum => enter a etc...

-The currently selected digit is shown on leds[3:0]
+The currently selected digit is shown on leds[3:0] an the AU board

+The current state (a, b, sum) is shown on io leds [2][3:0]

-The currently selected digit value is shown
+The currently selected digit value of or b is shown on the io board:
   - on io_leds[0][3:0]
   - on the seven segment display

-The sum is shown on the 7 segment display until the center button is pressed again
+The sum is shown on the 7 segment display until the center button is pressed again,ready for the next a value

-Overflow is shown on the leftmost io led
+An overflow condition is shown on the leftmost io led [2][7:7]

 A picture of the result of adding 9999 + 9999 :